Our approach to R&D

 You might also be interested in

-Our research is focused on science related to the immune system, the use of human genetics, and the application of advanced technologies such as functional genomics, artificial intelligence and machine learning.
+Our research is focused on science related to the immune system, the use of human genetics, and the application of advanced technologies.

-We invest in scientific and technical excellence to develop and launch the next generation of transformational medicines and vaccines, that meet the needs of patients and payers.
+We invest in scientific and technical excellence to develop and launch medicines and vaccines that meet the needs of patients and payers.

 We know that many great ideas can come from outside of GSK, and collaborating with other companies, organisations and academics is fundamental to our business strategy